top of page

 • long-term strategic planning & forecasting

-Your turn: Check your skills section.
-Are your strongest, most relevant skills immediately clear?
-If a hiring manager scanned your skills section in five seconds, would they instantly see why you belong in a chief of staff role?
-If not, rewrite the list.
+Your turn: Glance at your skills section.
+Are your strongest, most relevant skills front and center?
+Is the skills list highly curated and tailored to the job description?
+If a hiring manager scanned it in five seconds, would they immediately see why you’re the perfect fit for their chief of staff role?
+If not, now’s the time to tighten it up.

 FAQs: Your Top Resume Questions, Answered